Human-centred design with a focus on tenant well-being helps transform a heritage site into Geelong’s most sustainable commercial building.

-Global engineering and infrastructure advisory company Aurecon has driven the agenda of developer Quintessential Equity and its key tenant Worksafe, as well as collaborating with head contractor Built and architect peckvonhartel to provide a sustainable building for the future.
+International engineering, design and advisory company Aurecon drove the agenda of developer Quintessential Equity and its key tenant Worksafe, as well as collaborating with head contractor Built and architect peckvonhartel to provide a sustainable building for the future.

-Aurecon’s project team has worked with tenant Worksafe Victoria to complete the fit-out design and assist in meeting its own target certifications, including a 5 Star NABERS Energy Tenancy, a WELL Interiors Gold, and a 6 Star Green Star Interiors.
+Aurecon’s project team worked with tenant Worksafe Victoria to complete the fit-out design and assist in meeting its own target certifications, including a 5 Star NABERS Energy Tenancy, a WELL Interiors Gold, and a 6 Star Green Star Interiors.

 “Health, well-being and comfort are huge drivers in the development and delivery of this building.
 Key initiatives that have driven the design and construction to ensure that a healthy building is delivered include high quality acoustics, high levels of thermal comfort, glare minimisation, daylight and views, biophilia (connection to the outdoors), indoor air quality, wind comfort and sustainable and healthy materials,” added Bennett.

 One Malop Street is within easy walking distance of the Geelong train station and is in the heart of Geelong’s CBD.
-The building’s tenants will enjoy spacious, light-filled office floors with largely uninterrupted bay and city views, as well as modern amenities including over 100 bike racks, luxury end-of-trip facilities, external terraces, an on-site concierge and community amenities such as a medical centre and café.
+The building’s tenants enjoy spacious, light-filled office floors with largely uninterrupted bay and city views, as well as modern amenities including over 100 bike racks, luxury end-of-trip facilities, external terraces, an on-site concierge and community amenities such as a medical centre and café.

 The heritage listed building is architecturally and historically significant at a local level.
 Architecturally, it demonstrates the original design qualities of the interwar modern French Renaissance (Classical) style.
 Historically, it is associated with commercial wool broking developments in Geelong during the interwar (1920s-1940s) period.
 This building has long-term associations with the Dalgety company as the original owner from 1924-25 until the 1990s.

-The existing Dalgety & Co. building façade has been restored and retained, along with the original ‘Dalgety and Co.
+The existing Dalgety & Co. building facade has been restored and retained, along with the original ‘Dalgety and Co.
 Ltd’ and ‘wool shipping insurance stock’ signs across the building.
-Multiple benefits were seen in retaining and restoring this heritage façade including the reuse of materials, reducing waste and virgin material usage, while maintaining the identity of the site and its connection to the local community.
+Multiple benefits were seen in retaining and restoring this heritage facade including the reuse of materials, reducing waste and virgin material usage, while maintaining the identity of the site and its connection to the local community.